Text Link

 Telephone crisis coaching

-That being said, in the right patients, researchers have found that DBT is effective regardless of a person’s sex, gender identity, sexual orientation, age, race, and ethnicity.
-(5)
+Analyses have also shown DBT can be effective regardless of a person’s sex, gender identity, sexual orientation, age, race, and/or ethnicity.5

 The skills taught during a DBT course not only improve the symptoms of people living with an eating disorder but can also be applied to many other areas of life too, including at work, home, and play.

-DBT is not effective on it’s own as an eating disorder treatment.
-Instead it will form part of a multidisciplinary approach, which includes nutrition education and counselling, psychiatry, and medical interventions if necessary.
+As with all forms of therapy, DBT is generally not effective on its own as an eating disorder treatment.
+These conditions are complex and often require a multidisciplinary treatment approach, which includes nutrition education, meal support and counseling, and medical interventions if necessary.

 If you are looking for a DBT approach to your eating disorder treatment, or are interested in learning more about our virtual treatment modalities, call our clinical care team today.
-Our clinical team will work with you to craft the right program for your specific needs.
+We will work with you to craft the right program for your specific needs.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.